RHS Growing Guides

 Plant Care

-Garlic needs little maintenance, apart from watering in dry spells and weeding to prevent overcrowding.
+Garlic needs little maintenance, apart from watering during prolonged dry spells and weeding to prevent overcrowding.
 Also snip off any flower stems that start to form.

 Watering

 To improve bulb size, water garlic during dry spells in spring and early summer.
 However, don’t water once the bulbs are large and well formed, as this could encourage rotting – yellowing foliage is a sign that the bulbs are reaching this stage of maturity.
-Try to avoid overhead watering, as it can encourage fungal problems.
+Try to avoid wetting the leaves when watering, as this can encourage fungal problems.

 Weeding